 condensate: Similar to crude oil and produced in association with natural gas gathering and processing.

-DEP Holdings: DEP Holdings, LLC, which is our general partner.
+DEP GP: DEP Holdings, LLC, which is our general partner.

-DEP OLP: DEP Operating Partnership, L.P., a wholly-owned subsidiary of Duncan Energy that conducts substantially all of Duncan Energy's business.
+DEP OLP: DEP Operating Partnership, L.P., our wholly-owned subsidiary that conducts substantially all of our business.